Sixty-six (card game): Bidding

 The bidding difficulty describes pre-1970s money games.
-Since then, innovations were made using aggressive bidding, notable in South Bend, IN.
+Since then, innovations were made using aggressive bidding, notable in South Bend, Indiana.
 This aggressive style of play was previously discouraged by money rules which penalized losing bids: "A dollar a point, and a dollar a set."
 Consequently, players were not able to work out the optimal odds and circumstances favoring a more aggressive bidding style which was allowed in family friendly games where younger players were free to push the boundaries without fear of losing money (or card room brawls.)

 Play

 After the players bid, the player who bid highest begins play.
 The first card led is automatically trump.

 Players must follow suit.
 If a player has the ability to play higher, they must play higher.
 If a player does not have the led suit, but does have trump, the player must play trump.
 This can be a useful way of removing trump from your opponent while getting rid of low-point cards, i.e., the 9s.
 If the player does not have the led suit or trump, his partner is free to play any of the remaining cards.